snaaleeye/eng114_terraform/readme.md

 ## What are the benefits of using Terraform?

-**1. Improve multi-cloud infrastructure deployment
+**1. Improve multi-cloud infrastructure deployment**
-**

 Terraform applies to multi-cloud scenarios, where similar infrastructure is deployed on cloud providers, or local data centers.
 Developers can use the same tool and configuration file to simultaneously manage the resources of different cloud providers.

-**2. Automated infrastructure management
+**2. Automated infrastructure management**
-**

 Terraform can create configuration file templates to define, provision, and configure ECS resources in a repeatable and predictable manner, reducing deployment and management errors resulting from human intervention.
 In addition, Terraform can deploy the same template multiple times to create the same development, test, and production environment.

-**3. Infrastructure as code
+**3. Infrastructure as code**
-**

 With Terraform, you can use code to manage and maintain resources.
 It allows you to store the infrastructure status, so that you can track the changes in different components of the system (infrastructure as code) and share these configurations with others.

-**4. Reduced development costs
+**4. Reduced development costs**
-**

 You can reduce costs by creating on-demand development and deployment environments.
 In addition, you can evaluate such environments before making system changes.

-**5. Reduced time to provision
+**5. Reduced time to provision**
-**

 Traditional click-ops methods of deployment used by organizations can take days or even weeks, in addition to being error-prone.
 With Terraform, full deployment can take just minutes.
 For example, you can provision multiple Alibaba Cloud services at a time in a standardized way.
 Both brand new deployments and migrations can be done quickly and efficiently.

 **Uses cases for Terraform**

-You need to automate the orchestration of a large number of resources.
+a) You need to automate the orchestration of a large number of resources.

-You have developer resources to support the development of Terraform code.
+b) You have developer resources to support the development of Terraform code.
-You need to scale up and down the infrastructure according to variable online workloads.
+c) You need to scale up and down the infrastructure according to variable online workloads.
-You need to deploy a large system that involves a complex topology.
+d) You need to deploy a large system that involves a complex topology.
-You need to apply repeated, clearly defined procedures on cloud resources.
+e) You need to apply repeated, clearly defined procedures on cloud resources.
-You need to perform orchestration on a large heterogeneous system that involves multi-cloud and hybrid cloud platforms.
+f) You need to perform orchestration on a large heterogeneous system that involves multi-cloud and hybrid cloud platforms.

 https://www.alibabacloud.com/blog/five-reasons-why-your-business-should-use-terraform-to-deploy-on-the-cloud_596342